Summary for Sitticus distinguendus (Araneae)

 Habitat and ecology

 UK Biodiversity Action Plan priority species.
-A spider with a very restricted distribution and a very small population.
-The two sites from which it has been recorded in the Thames corridor are under imminent threat for building development.
-A large proportion of the habitat at the Essex site, which is thought to hold over 90% of the British population, is scheduled for development.
+A spider with a very restricted distribution and a very small population, known from adjacent sides of the River Thames, both parts under imminent threat from development.
+A large proportion of the habitat on the Essex side of the Thames, which is thought to hold over 90% of the British population, is scheduled for development and the adjacent Kent habitat area is also threatened by major development proposals.

 Management and conservation

-Ensure the two sites where it occurs are protected from development.
+Ensure the two sites where it occurs on opposite sides of the Thames are protected from development.

 Text based on Dawson, I.K., Harvey, P.R., Merrett, P. & Russell-Smith, A.R. (in prep.).
 References